mayurbarange12/Hashnode-/clr3r8my7000109l9f2bebq4q.md

 ---

-## **PersistentVolume (PV):**
+## **PersistentVolume (PV)**

 In Kubernetes, a PersistentVolume is a storage abstraction that represents a piece of storage in the cluster, such as a physical disk, network storage, or cloud storage.
 It exists independently of any Pod and can be dynamically provisioned or statically defined by a cluster administrator.
 PVs have lifecycle independent of Pods and are provisioned using storage classes.

-## **PersistentVolumeClaim (PVC):**
+## **PersistentVolumeClaim (PVC)**

 A PersistentVolumeClaim is a request made by a user (in the form of a Kubernetes object) for storage resources from a PersistentVolume.
 It acts as a request for storage by a user or a Pod.
 When a user creates a PVC, Kubernetes finds an appropriate PV that satisfies the PVC requirements based on capacity, access mode, and other parameters defined in the claim.

 In essence, PersistentVolumes represent actual storage resources in the cluster, while PersistentVolumeClaims act as a way for applications (Pods) to request and use these storage resources without having to know the details of the underlying storage infrastructure.
 PVs and PVCs help decouple storage provisioning from Pod lifecycle management in Kubernetes.

 * **<mark>Stateless</mark>:-** In Stateless app no need to attach any storage.